theuggla/theuggla.github.io/_posts/2016-11-10-thoughts-on-websiting.markdown

-strain. the downside is, of course, that they take a bit of time to learn how to use, and that the content can not be dynamically updated. this is only a downside if you really need to have your content dynamically updated of course, and a lot of the time you don't. another downside can be the fact that there is no content management system avaliable for updating content, so that you have to learn how to interact with the site directly. on the other hand you have much more control over the site when you are not filtered through a CMS, so if you just put in the extra effort to begin with, you can easily cosomize the site the way you want to.
+strain. the downside is, of course, that they take a bit of time to learn how to use, and that the content can not be dynamically updated. this is only a downside if you really need to have your content dynamically updated of course, and a lot of the time you don't. another downside can be the fact that there is no content management system available for updating content, so that you have to learn how to interact with the site directly. on the other hand you have much more control over the site when you are not filtered through a CMS, so if you just put in the extra effort to begin with, you can easily customize the site the way you want to.

 other downsides are the lack of an admin UI, which makes you in most cases required to sit in front of your computer with the software installed to update your site, and the lack of possible user input.

-on the other hand, the site becomes very secure - there is no way to hack into it when no requests are being made and no traffic is going back and forth between anywhere. the documents just sist there flatly on the server. this also makes the site very quick, and the lack of server request makes it able to respond vary quickly to a huge number of requested page views without risk of breaking.
+on the other hand, the site becomes very secure - there is no way to hack into it when no requests are being made and no traffic is going back and forth between anywhere. the documents just sit there flatly on the server. this also makes the site very quick, and the lack of server request makes it able to respond vary quickly to a huge number of requested page views without risk of breaking.

-All this makes them ideal for presenting content that you won't need to update on the fly - if you just need to present, there is no need for interaction with the user. if you are presenting something it is also good that you can handle a huge number of requests - if a lot of people wants to look at what you are presenting at once, you don't want the site to break. for presenting a project, a portfolio or a small company that just wants to tell visitors where they are and what they're abput, static site generators are ideal.
+all this makes them ideal for presenting content that you won't need to update on the fly - if you just need to present, there is no need for interaction with the user. if you are presenting something it is also good that you can handle a huge number of requests - if a lot of people wants to look at what you are presenting at once, you don't want the site to break. for presenting a project, a portfolio or a small company that just wants to tell visitors where they are and what they're about, static site generators are ideal.

 ### robots.txt